 Does the EU adequacy decision mean UK and EU rules are now the same?

 No. Adequacy is not equivalence.
-The EU’s renewal of UK adequacy decisions in December 2025 (valid until December 2031) confirms that the UK’s overall protective framework is sufficiently strong to permit data flows.
+The EU’s renewal in December 2025 confirms that the UK’s overall protective framework is sufficiently strong to permit data flows: the GDPR adequacy decision now expires on 27 December 2031 unless extended.
 It does not mean individual UK rules mirror EU rules.
-The DUAA created material divergences on recognised legitimate interests, automated decision-making, DSAR scope and international transfer standards.
+The DUAA created material divergences on recognised legitimate interests, automated decision-making, the scope of a subject access search and international transfer standards.
 Organisations must apply both standards simultaneously for dual-jurisdiction processing.

 Can we rely on the recognised legitimate interest basis for EU data subjects?